COG-UK/docs/accessing-dataviews.md

 layout: docpost
 title: Accessing metadata through a data view using Ocarina
 date_published: 2020-09-07 16:00:00 +0000
-date_modified:  2021-07-01 15:01:00 +0000
+date_modified:  2021-08-11 15:01:00 +0000
-author: samstudio8
+author: samstudio8, BioWilko
-maintainer: samstudio8
+maintainer: samstudio8, BioWilko
 ---

 ### 0. Set up Ocarina

 [Follow these instructions to set up Ocarina for the first time](setting-up-ocarina)

+### 1. Acquire permission to access a data view
+A data view is basically a list of metadata fields.
+If you are granted access to a data view, you can see all of the fields covered by that data view.
+Every data view is associated with a short name, which we sometimes call a `code` or Majora data view code (`mdv` code).

+Guidance on how to obtain access to a view is in progress, check back after the consortium agreement has been distributed.
+This document has been written ahead of time and we are not currently granting permissions to any restricted views.
+Do not attempt to contact anyone to arrange access at this time.

 Once this has been set up, you are ready to retrieve data.

-### 1. Use Ocarina to request the data from the view
+### 2. Use Ocarina to request the data from the view

 ```
 ocarina --oauth get dataview --mdv CODE --task-wait --output-table -o my_data.tsv